 Work from Home Tips – Reduce Distractions

 One of the most significant challenges about working from home is determining a strategy to reduce the distractions around you.
 You may find yourself handling house chores or switching on the television when you should be working.
 For this reason, you should consider allocating specific time when you should complete household chores and ascertain that your workstation is always tidy before you start working.
-Instead of switching on the television, consider listening to your favorite music for a few minutes.
+Instead of switching on the television, listen to your favorite music for a few minutes.
 According to Harvard Medical School research, music enhances your cognitive performance and lowers stress levels, enabling you to overcome distractions and improve productivity.

 Create Healthy Boundaries